Category Archives

 Now It Can Be Told: When Media FAMs Go Wrong…

-Several links up the food chain in this realm lies the media FAM trip — FAM being short for “familiarization”.
-There’s no way to spin such an event according to journalistic standards or ethics: These are flat-out junkets whereby some publicity-seeking entity lures reporters and freelancer types on some trip with the understanding that, once they’ve been wined/dined and return home, said media will write nice stories about the resort property, the golf course or cuisine to be had there, or maybe the broader “destination” itself.
+Several links up the food chain in this realm sits the media FAM trip — FAM being short for “familiarization”.
+There’s no way to spin such an event according to journalistic standards or ethics.
+These are flat-out junkets whereby some publicity-seeking entity lures reporters and freelancer-types on some trip with the understanding that, once they’ve been wined/dined and returned home, said media will write nice stories about the resort property, the golf course or cuisine to be had there, or maybe the broader “destination” itself.
 In the golf and travel realm, where I’ve toiled for more than three decades now, FAM trips are the ultimate perk because, well, let’s not be coy: In addition to all sorts of free food & drink, participating media also get complementary air fare, lodging and assorted swag.

 The quid pro quo nature of the FAM exercise is little discussed but well understood.
 One doesn’t visit a golf course or hotel, on a FAM, only to savage the place in print.
 That would be untoward.
 As our moms all told us, if you don’t have anything nice to say, say nothing at all (or concentrate on something else that doesn’t suck).